 Reducing the desire to participate in interstate commerce isn’t the end goal, so states are treading lightly.
 South Dakota attempted to reduce the burden on small businesses by setting an economic nexus threshold that omits companies who do very little business in their state.
 South Dakota also doesn't require businesses to remit sales tax retroactively.

 South Dakota is also one of twenty some states that use the Streamlined Sales and Use Tax Agreement to standardize taxes.

 This agreement is designed to reduce admin and compliance costs by simplifying tax tables, providing uniform tax definitions, and so on.
 While this helps to a certain degree, it doesn’t solve for all the complexities businesses are now up against to stay compliant.

 The more jurisdictions you’re required to file taxes in, the more likely you are to miss a filing deadline, make a simple calculation error, or get flagged for a random audit.
 Audit risk factors include improper sales tax setup in your POS, neglecting to change rates when laws change, forgetting to run regular software updates, poor inventory and sales tracking, and inconsistent, unorganized, or inaccurate recordkeeping.

-To simplify compliance, use a tried and true and accounting software that makes it easy to manage tax compliance and to hire a business accountant to manage your books.
+To simplify compliance, use a tried and true and accounting software that makes it easy to manage tax compliance and hire a business accountant to manage your books.
 Having someone who understands nexus and its impact on your business is invaluable in today’s economic climate as states scramble to take their piece of the sales tax pie.
-Smart point of service software also simplifies managing sales tax compliance.
+Smart point of service software also helps streamline the process of managing sales tax compliance.

 The new Square for Restaurants POS (shown above) is an excellent tool for sit-down or counter service restaurant and bar owners looking to save time on day-to-day tasks.